hecomi/uPacketDivision/README.md

 }
 ```

-Each time you add data, check for data recovery or loss as follows.
+Each time you add data, check for the completion or loss as follows.

 ```cs
 void CheckEvent()